Joby Aviation Inc. (JOBY) Shares Soar Above 1-Year High

-Joby Aviation Inc. (NYSE: JOBY) has experienced a rise in its stock price by 4.57 compared to its previous closing price of 5.69.
-However, the company has seen a gain of 11.01% in its stock price over the last five trading days.
-Barron’s reported on 10/11/22 that Joby Aviation, Delta, Plan Home-to-Airport Flights.
-The Start-Up’s Stock is Soaring.
+The stock price of Joby Aviation Inc. (NYSE: JOBY) has jumped by 11.18 compared to previous close of 6.26.
+Despite this, the company has seen a gain of 22.32% in its stock price over the last five trading days.

 Is It Worth Investing in Joby Aviation Inc. (NYSE: JOBY) Right Now?